 In order to deliver the MSGin5G message to an MSGin5G UE, the MSGin5G Server shall send the MSGin5G message in an new CoAP message according to procedures specified in IETF RFC 7252 [5] via MSGin5G-1 reference point.
 The sending of the CoAP message shall follow the procedures below:

-a) The MSGin5G Server shall set the "T" field in the CoAP header to 0 if delivery status report from the recipient is requested, i.e. indicates this message is the type of Confirmable, to ensure the application layer delivery status report.
+a) The MSGin5G Server shall set the "T" field in the CoAP header to 0 if delivery status report from the recipient is requested, i.e. indicates that this message is the type of Confirmable, to ensure the application layer delivery status report.

 b) The MSGin5G Server shall set the CoAP Content-Format to "50", i.e. application/json.